ESGF/sproket/README.txt

     #  Check data nodes that can serve the result set
     sproket -config search.json -data.nodes

+    # A list of HTTP URLs can be recorded for use by a different HTTP Client,
+    #  wget or curl for example
+    sproket -config search.json -urls.only > urls_list.txt

     # If there is no time to waste
     sproket -config search.json -no.verify -p 32